-Make it your goal to start with 5-10 scholarships that you would be eligible for.
-It can be overwhelming to look at all of the scholarships available and try to determine where to start.
+Make it your goal to start with 5-10 scholarships for which you would be eligible.
+It can be overwhelming to look at all the scholarships available and try to determine where to start.
 Start small and build your scholarship applications from there.

-- BigFuture.org: a College Board site packed with information about expected costs for all colleges as well as scholarship opportunities.
+- BigFuture.org: a College Board site packed with information about expected costs for all colleges and scholarship opportunities.

-- CollegeScholarships.com: another large matching private scholarship database that provides a scholarship package built for you as well as a personalized letter with your information to each of the scholarship sponsors.
+- CollegeScholarships.com: another extensive matching site that provides a scholarship package built for you and a personalized letter with your information to each of the scholarship sponsors.

-- EducationQuest.org (for Nebraska students): EducationQuest.org has a great list for Nebraska students.
-Other states likely have an equivalent site for in-state aid.
-Also regularly check your high school’s website for local scholarships.
+- EducationQuest.org (for Nebraska students): EducationQuest.org has an excellent list for Nebraska students.
+Other states may have an equivalent site for in-state aid.
+Also, again, regularly check your high school’s website for local scholarships.

 If possible, have a family member lead the private scholarship search.
 They can choose the scholarships they think you can win, fill out all the forms, and ask you for essays.

-But if you are in charge of your own scholarship search, make sure you set reasonable, realistic goals for searching and applying for scholarships in addition to your other schoolwork and activities.
-Ask your counselors and teachers for ideas for scholarships you should apply to.
+But if you are in charge of your scholarship search, make sure you set reasonable, realistic goals for searching and applying for scholarships in addition to your other schoolwork and activities.
+Ask your counselors and teachers for ideas for available scholarships.
 Try to apply to a certain number of scholarships each month.
 If you can, target a total of 30 to 90 scholarships.

 How to earn scholarships

 Earning scholarships and merit-based aid can truly make a difference in your college experience.
-The scholarships you earn will decrease the amount you have to pay or borrow for school, setting you up for success later in life as well.
+The scholarships you earn will decrease the amount you have to pay or borrow for school.

-But none of that is possible without a good GPA, test scores, and participation in extracurricular activities.
-Invest the time and energy during high school to keep up your grades and to score well on the ACT or SAT.
+A good GPA, solid test scores, and participation in extracurricular activities will help your chances at winning scholarships.
+Invest the time and energy during high school to keep up your grades and score well on the ACT or SAT.
 Those will pay dividends when it’s time to apply for merit-based scholarships for college.